tlswg/tls-pake/draft-ietf-tls-pake.md

 server_identity
 : The server identity used for the PAKE.
 It may be empty.

-pake_scheme
-: The 2-byte identifier of the PAKE algorithm.

 pake_message
 : The client PAKE message used to initialize the protocol.

-The client and server identity fields are common to all PAKEShares to prevent client enumeration attacks; see {{security}}.

-The `PAKEScheme` field in the `PAKEShare` allows implementations to support multiple PAKEs and negotiate which to use in the context of the handshake.
-For instance, if a client knows a password but not which PAKE the server supports it could send corresponding PAKEShares for each PAKE.
-If the client sends multiple PAKEShare values, then they MUST be sorted in monotonically increasing order by the NamedPAKE value.
-Moreover, the client MUST NOT send more than one PAKEShare with the same NamedPAKE value.

 {{Section 9.2 of !TLS13=RFC8446}} specifies that a valid ClientHello must include either a `pre_shared_key` extension or both a `signature_algorithms` and `supported_groups` extension.
-With the addition of the `pake` extension specified here, the new requirement is that a valid ClientHello must satisfy at least one of the following options:
+With the addition of the extensions specified here, the new requirement is that a valid ClientHello must satisfy at least one of the following options:

 * includes a `pre_shared_key` extension
 * includes `signature_algorithms`, `supported_groups`, and `key_share`  extensions
-* includes `pake`, `supported_groups`, and `key_share` extensions
+* includes one or more of the PAKE extensions specified here, `supported_groups`, and `key_share` extensions

-If a client sends the `pake` extension, then it MUST also send a `supported_groups` and `key_share` extension.
+If a client sends a PAKE extension, then it MUST also send a `supported_groups` and `key_share` extension.
 Like PSK-based authentication in psk_dhe_ke mode as defined in
-{{Section 4.2.0 of !TLS13=RFC8446}}, authentication with the `pake` extension is always combined with the normal TLS key exchange mechanism.
+{{Section 4.2.0 of !TLS13=RFC8446}}, authentication with a PAKE extension is always combined with the normal TLS key exchange mechanism.
 See {{key-sched-mods}} for details.

-Combining the `pake` extension with the normal TLS key exchange mechanism using a hybrid or PQ key agreement protects against Harvest Now Decrypt Later Attacks where traffic recorded today may be decrypted by a Cryptographically Relevant Quantum Computer (CRQC) in the future.
+Combining a PAKE extension with the normal TLS key exchange mechanism using a hybrid or PQ key agreement protects against Harvest Now Decrypt Later Attacks where traffic recorded today may be decrypted by a Cryptographically Relevant Quantum Computer (CRQC) in the future.

-A client which sends both a `pake` and `signature_algorithms` extension indicates the client requires both PAKE authentication and standard server certificate authentication.
+A client which sends both a PAKE extension and `signature_algorithms` extension indicates the client requires both PAKE authentication and standard server certificate authentication.

-The client MAY also send a `pre_shared_key` extension along with the `pake` extension, to allow the server to choose an authentication mode.
+The client MAY also send a `pre_shared_key` extension along with PAKE extensions, to allow the server to choose an authentication mode.

 The server identity value provided in the PAKEClientHello structure